 What does solar thermal cost?

-(RHI) is for non-domestic installations.
+(RHI) is for all other installations.
 It is available for

 installations with a capacity of less than 200kWth.
-The incentive will
+The tariff rate will

-pay 8.5p per kWh of heat generated.
+pay 9.2p per kWh of heat generated.
 The tariff will be index linked, and paid for 20 years.
 The heat generated must be measured by an approved meter.
-Click the link for answers to frequently asked questions about the RHI.
+Click the link for answers for more information about the non-domestic RHI.

 Planning permission for solar panels?